wp-plugins/woocommerce-table-rates/readme.txt

 None at this time

 == Changelog ==
+= 1.2.2 =
+* FIX: Error when discount is not left empty
+* FIX: Fix multi sort error when saving table rates
+* ADD: Ability to choose how to handle values over your max value

 = 1.2.1 =
 * FIX: Updated the way that the shipping caluclation works so that it works with different types of products.
 * FIX: Formatted Code